awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-query-run.md

 + You can collapse and expand sections of your SQL\.
 + You can search and replace text in your SQL\.
 + You can use shortcut keys for several common editing tasks\.
-+ SQL errors are highlighted in the editor for easier location of problem areas\.
++ SQL errors are highlighted in the editor for convenient location of problem areas\.

 For a demo of editor features, watch the following video\.